BeanieODM/beanie/docs/index.md

 - filter_query: The selection criteria
 - skip: The number of documents to omit.
 - limit: The maximum number of results to return.
-- sort: key or a list of (key, direction) pairs specifying the sort order for this query.
+- sort: A key or a list of (key, direction) pairs specifying the sort order for this query.

 #### Find all the documents